Thy Art Is Murder: 2008–2010: Line-up changes and The Adversary

-2011–2014: Hate
+2010–2014: Hate

-2011 saw further line-up changes, notably the departure of founding member and lead guitarist Gary Markowski.
+Late 2010 saw further line-up changes, notably the dismissal of founding member and lead guitarist Gary Markowski due to allegedly stealing from the rest of the band members.
 Delander decided to switch duties from guitar to bass, making way for Andy Marsh and Tom Brown to join on guitar.
 Following the band's first European tour in 2012 with War from a Harlots Mouth and As Blood Runs Black the band traveled to Belleville, NJ in the United States to record their second album with producer Will Putney at the Machine Shop recording studios.

 Following their Australian tour with Fear Factory in September 2012, Hate was released on 19 October 2012.
 The first single, "Reign of Darkness", had been premiered earlier on radio station Triple J's The Racket on 18 September.

 The album debuted at No. 35 on the ARIA Charts, making Thy Art Is Murder the first extreme metal band to ever to break the top 40.
 The album also reached No. 1 on AIR.
 The album was met with a mix of some positive and some negative criticism.
 Kevin Stewart-Panko of Decibel Magazine awarded Hate a score of 1 out of 10 and criticizing the band for not going "out of their way to push the envelope or add a modicum of originality or value to metal as a whole."
 In January 2013, the band performed at the Sydney Big Day Out festival; the only other extreme metal band ever to be featured on the line-up was Blood Duster in 2004.
 Following their second European tour in February and March Thy Art Is Murder signed to Nuclear Blast on 24 January 2013 for distribution of Hate outside Australia.
 On 13 March 2013, Triple J announced that Thy Art Is Murder would be headlining the Hate Across Australia tour with Cattle Decapitation, King Parrot and Aversions Crown.

 On 11 April 2013, Sumerian Records officially announced that the group had just lost the opening support on the United States' annual Summer Slaughter Tour.
 The announcement was met by some controversy due to the fact that the group was to be chosen by a voters' poll and American deathcore band Rings of Saturn had in fact won the vote by 1%.
 Eventually, promoters chose to include both bands.